YassineKerai/School-management-system/ReadMe.txt

 Qt documentaion
 Stack Overflow
 Chatgpt (it help me to know the syntax of some function or to know some function of coverting... not to generates the code)

+Contact:
+you can contact me via the email yacinekerai1@gmail.com